How Do You Stop Overwriting?Mar 24, 2019

 My average sentence length went down to 10.4.

 The 'issues' which remain - reduced by 30 - are items I have considered.
 It's important to be able to say that of your work before you share it.

 As a bonus prize, by inspecting my work this way I cut 600 words from my first chapter.
 I'd been planning to trim my manuscript but wasn't sure where I'd be cutting.
 With this method, the work packs a better punch and nothing I consider important is lost, only improved.
 Along with the other factors to consider at third draft which I shared in last week's blog, I will be using this method on every chapter from here on out to eyeball that prose.

 With the filler much reduced, the story more muscular, I was able to go back in and flesh out what matters most to me, what I am really trying to say with more emotive force, the precision attached to unexpected images and objects.

 You may have gathered I write in layers and over time.
 I am slow to see what I am writing and why, and also how.
 Of course, whether it will be any good, or succeed whatever that means, is another thing.
 One always has that fear.
 But I strengthen it with these layers and get closer to what I feel, and that's why I do it.
-I know no other way, and I gather other writers work in layers too as I show my writers in The Ninety Day Novel.
+I know no other way, and I gather other writers work in layers too as I show my writers in The Ninety Day Novel course.
 JM Coetzee wrote 17 draft versions of Disgrace before the final version.